Plating The 3Β’ U.S. Imperforate Stamp of 1851 - 1857

 Color is extremely important to plating.
 However, for Plating, the goal regarding Color is to determine whether your stamp is Orange Brown or NOT.
 If it is Orange Brown, then, with rare exceptions, you know you are looking at the five early Orange Brown plates (1E, 1i, 2E, 5E, 0).
 If it is NOT Orange Brown, you are looking at the eight later Dull Red plates (1L, 2L, 3, 4, 5L, 6, 7, 8).

 Color is difficult to determine.
 Some people have an eye for color; most don't.
 Color is most readily determined by comparing known plated stamps with other stamps.
-It is interesting that with all of the visual appeal of the Web, the one thing the Web does not do a great job of representing accurately are stamp colors.
+It is interesting that with all of the visual appeal of the Web, the one thing the Web does not do a very good job of representing accurately are stamp colors.
 In reviewing much material available on the web, the same colors can be seen in a wide variety of apparent color.
-For in-depth exploration of all the colors of the 3¢ stamp refer to the Resources section, where there are a couple of excellent articles on color; and, also to the Chase-Color section where Dr Chase's Color study is presented.
-A 2002 article in Linns discusses this issue in detail.
+For in-depth exploration of all the colors of the 3Β’ stamp refer to the Resources section, where there are a couple of excellent articles on color; and, also to the Chase-Color section where Dr Chase's Color study is presented.

 To illustrate this difficulty, three color profiles are presented for this stamp.
 The first color profile is a small educational excerpt scanned from my copy of the Scott Specialized Color Guide for United States Stamps: